City of Los Angeles Seal

 Total expenditures, including encumbrances, were $9.9 billion.
 This amount was $621.9 million or 6.7 percent higher than 2020-21 and $1.5 billion or 13.4 percent lower than the Budget.

-Exhibit 6 below compares the Budget, the final appropriation (which includes interim appropriations made during the year), and actual expenditures and encumbrances by fiscal year.
+Exhibit 6 compares the Budget, the final appropriation (which includes interim appropriations made during the year), and actual expenditures and encumbrances by fiscal year.

 For the last five years, total actual Expenditures and Encumbrances have grown by an average of 4.0 percent.
 For the same period, Salaries (excluding Library and Recreation and Parks) increased by 3.8 percent, and Services, Supplies, Equipment, and Others by 6.9 percent.
 Salaries are made up of Sworn and Civilian Salaries, which increased by 3.8 percent and 3.4 percent, respectively.

-Exhibit 7 below breaks out summarized categories of budgetary and actual expenditures and encumbrances for 2020-21 and 2021-22.
+Exhibit 7 breaks out summarized categories of budgetary and actual expenditures and encumbrances for 2020-21 and 2021-22.
 Detailed information by department may be found in Schedule IV.

 Salaries increased by $87.6 million or 2.3 percent compared to last year, mainly due to payments of deferred excess sick payouts and one-time bonuses to certain labor organization members for a portion of deferred compensation adjustments.